eddyv73/azure-pipelines/README.md

 `Coming soon`
 # Avanced build with docker using docker-compose
 `Coming soon`
-# Avanced build with docker using docker-compose
-`Coming soon`
 # Avanced build and deployment in Azure Kubernetes Service (AKS)
 `Coming soon`